joshua-light/pocket.net/README.md

 Takes first object from the sequence that has minimum value, provided by specified selector function.

-This method works in same way as LINQ `Min` but instead of value returns the owner object.
+This method works in same way as LINQ `Min` but instead of value returns the object, not the minimum value it holds.

 ``` cs
 struct Point